2025 Bicester Motion fire: Investigation

 Thames Valley Police stated that they "have commenced an unexplained death investigation".
 They said it is "currently not a criminal investigation" but that they would "follow the evidence as our enquiries continue".
 Police remained at the scene over the few days following the fire.

 Onsite investigations by the police, fire service and Health and Safety Executive (HSE) concluded on 10 June 2025.

 However, As of 31 July 2025, enquiries by all three are still ongoing.

 The inquest has been adjourned until 25 November.

+On 6 July 2026, Thames Valley Police confirmed that their investigation had concluded, with the ongoing matter being under the remit of the HSE.
+No criminal charges are being brought against any party.

+On 8 September 2026, a pre-inquest review hearing was held on Oxford.
+During this, senior coroner Darren Salter said that there was CCTV footage which showed that hangar 79's doors had collapsed "within six or seven minutes" of the firefighters' arrival.
+He said that there would be another pre-inquest review held, and that the full jury inquest is not likely to start until the start of summer 2027.

 Reactions and tributes

 There have been multiple tributes for Logan, Sadler, and Chester.
-Oxfordshire's chief fire officer Rob MacDougall announced the deaths, speaking with "a heavy heart".
+Oxfordshire Chief Fire Officer Rob MacDougall announced the deaths, speaking with "a heavy heart".
 Thames Valley Police assistant chief constable Tim Metcalfe said the deaths were "an absolute tragedy".
 Flowers were laid near the Bicester Motion entrance.
 Flags were flown at half mast at Garth House "as an expression of our sorrow and respect for those who lost their lives".

 Church services and a two-minute silence were held.
 Firefighters held a guard of honour.
 Steve Wright, general secretary of the Fire Brigades Union, sent a message of condolence on behalf of the union.
 On 22 May, Bicester Motion released an additional update to their statement, with a tribute from their CEO, Daniel Geoghegan.
 Geoghegan said that Bicester Motion are "grateful to the emergency services" and that their "thoughts are also with the two firefighters still in hospital".

 A funeral procession was held for Logan in Bicester on 14 June.
 The funeral for Chester took place on 8 July in Tackley.
 A full ceremonial fire service funeral was held for Sadler on 31 July, also in Bicester.